turingschool/mod-0-curriculum/back-end/testing-fasttrack.md

 ```
 <div class="s-card">
   <h3>Practice Reading Tests</h3>
   <p>Read the test in <a href="https://gist.github.com/ameseee/037a9d2f9bfcd7beee85b528785c0c1c" target="blank">this file</a> and write out a list of human-readable, clear directions you could read aloud to someone you are pairing with in order to pass the tests.
 One of the tests does push you to apply some learning that was not explicitly covered in this less - that was intentional!
-The goal is not to be perfect or perfectly correct; it's to push you to apply some other knowledge and have a technical discussion with your partner.</p>
+The goal is not to be perfect or perfectly correct; it's to push you to apply some other knowledge and start getting comfortable with unknown code.</p>
 </div>

 ## Check For Understanding

-Each partner should complete this independently.
-It is ok to consult one another if needed!

 Create a new directory with `lib` and `test` directories inside.
 Use the test file that was provided in the previous activity, and write a class that satisfies those tests.
 Use your Git Workflow, make a GitHub repository and push your completed work up.

-Each student should submit their own repository to the submission form.

 ## Mod 0 Extensions